ffavela/esets/README.md

 a relative error that is 10% or under is usually good enough.
 When enumerating we are interested in an absolute error, anything different from zero is completely wrong (even if it is an error of 1).
-Mathematical presicion is of the upmost importance.
+Mathematical precision is of the upmost importance.

 Consider the following: